Adillwma/SDx4/README.md

 - Select the desired number of iterations using the slider.
 The higher the number of iterations the longer it will take to process each image, usually the more iterations used the better the upscale will be.

+- Enabling the "Boost Face Quality" will attempt to automatically detect faces in the image and process tiles that contain faces with 2x the set number of iterations.
+The upscaling struggles the most with reproducing human faces, so this can be used to improve the quality of faces in the final image.
+This will increase the processing time of the image.
+This feature can either be used to provide increased face quality above the rest of the image, or to reduce processing time by reducing the number of iterations used for the rest of the image whilst retaining acceptable face reproduction, these have both been quantified later in the readme in the [Boosted Face Quality](#boosted-face-quality) section.

 - Set the Guidance Scale value.
 This controll how much the upscale is affected by the text prompt and negative prompt.
 Setting to 0 gives no effect from the prompts and the cleanest upscale in our opinion!
 Although your own results may vary.

 - If you set the guidance scale > 0 you can enter a text prompt to guide the upscale.
 This can be anything you like, but we recomend a short description of the image.
 For example if you are upscaling a picture of a cat you could enter 'A picture of a cat'.
 This will help the upscale to focus on the cat and not the background.